Actindo-AG/Documentation/DataHub/UserInterface/03d_HTMLTemplates.md

     Description to the HTML template.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to create an HTML template.
-The *Create HTML template* view is displayed.
+The *Create HTML template* view is displayed, see [Create HTML template](#create-html-template).